St Peter's Church, Petersham: 19th century

 Henry Lidgbird Ball (1756–1818), a Royal Navy officer best known for discovering and exploring Lord Howe Island (in the Tasman Sea between Australia and New Zealand), is buried in the family vault of his wife, Anne Georgianna Henrietta Johnston.
 A plaque commemorating Ball was added to the Johnston tomb on 20 October 2013, at a service attended by the Australian High Commissioner to the United Kingdom.

 Mary Berry (1763–1852), author and editor, and her sister Agnes Berry (1764–1852).

 Major General Sir Jeremiah Bryant (1783–1845), a British Army officer in the Bengal Army.

 Edward James Mortimer Collins (1827–1876) was an English novelist, journalist and poet.
 He died at Nightingale Hall, Richmond Hill, while visiting his son-in-law.
 There is no memorial stone.

 Theodora Jane Cowper (d.
 1824), cousin of the poet William Cowper.

 Richard Edgcumbe, 2nd Earl of Mount Edgcumbe (1764–1839), politician and writer on music, is buried in a Grade II-listed tomb in the churchyard.

 General Gordon Forbes (1738–1828), a senior officer in the British Army, died in a house on Ham Common that was later known as Gordon House.

 Nathaniel Brassey Halhed (1751–1830), an orientalist and philologist, is buried in the family tomb in the churchyard.
 The family monument was erected by his half-brother, William Halhed.

 Harriet Kerr, Marchioness of Lothian (d.
 1833), daughter of Henry Scott, 3rd Duke of Buccleuch.
 Also Caroline Lucy Scott, Lady Scott (1784–1857), an English novelist and a landscape painter.

 Lieutenant-General Sir William George Moore (1795–1862), who died at Montrose House, was the son of Francis Moore, a younger brother of General Sir John Moore.
 He served in the Peninsular War and was at the Battle of Waterloo.

 Albert Henry Scott (1844–1865), photographer and third son of the architect George Gilbert Scott, who designed his tomb.
 It is Grade II listed.

-Caroline Lucy Scott (1784–1857), an English novelist, religious writer and landscape painter.
-Wife of Admiral Sir George Scott, Vice Admiral of the Red.
+Caroline Lucy Scott (1784–1857), novelist, religious writer and landscape painter.
+She was the wife of Admiral Sir George Scott, Vice Admiral of the Red.

 Lord Charles Spencer (1740–1820), courtier and politician from the Spencer family.
 He died in Petersham while visiting his son.

 Lieutenant-General Sir Charles Stuart (1753–1801), a nobleman and soldier, who captured Minorca from Spain in 1798.

 Richard Taylor (1781–1858), naturalist and publisher of scientific journals, retired to Richmond in 1852.